InfinityVM/InfinityVM/book/src/integration/offchain.md

 ![stateful app server](../assets/stateful-app-server.png)

-This is why we have the `state` field in `SubmitJobRequest`, which apps can use to submit their state along with a job request.
+This is why we have the `state_input` field in `SubmitJobRequest`, which apps can use to submit their state along with a job request.

-This raises an interesting problem: how do we ensure that app servers submit the correct state to the coprocessor?
-For example, if the latest state on the app contract is `X` but the app server submits `Y` as the `state` in the next job request, how do we prevent this?
+This raises an interesting problem: how do we ensure that app servers submit the correct state input to the coprocessor?
+For example, if the latest state on the app contract is `X` but the app server submits `Y` as the `state_input` in the next job request, how do we prevent this?
 To solve this, we have created the [`StatefulConsumer`](https://github.com/InfinityVM/InfinityVM/blob/main/contracts/src/coprocessor/StatefulConsumer.sol) interface which your app contract can inherit.
 This adds a few checks in `receiveResult()` which verify that the state input hash submitted by the app server in the job request matches the most recent state output hash in the app contract.

 ## Writing your app contract